 Building a Classic Mahogany Runabout Boat

-Construction of "The Frank J." began March of 2008 and continues to this day.
+Construction of "The Frank J." began March of 2008 and continued to December of 2009.
 The story is as follows:

 "R-Dad's Boat" was a 1953 Chetek Fiesta 15' classic mahogany double-cockpit outboard runabout.
 This article is about making a replica of that boat.